American Landing ship

 |Cargo||Landing pontoons and troops|

-The USS LST-387 was decommissioned on 2 May 1946 and sold for scrapping on 22 Dec 1947 to Northern Metals Co, Philadelphia PA.
+USS LST-387 was decommissioned on 2 May 1946 and sold for scrapping on 22 December 1947 to Northern Metals Co, Philadelphia PA.

 |Notes on event|

-The USS LST-387 was towed to Dellys by the landing craft USS LCT-294 and USS LCT-431.
-The vessel was subsequently repaired and returned to service.
+USS LST-387 (Lt Curtis M. Rocca, USNR) was towed to Dellys by the landing craft USS LCT-294 and USS LCT-431.
+The vessel was subsequently towed to Bizerte, where she served as a receiving ship and floating workshop for the next 14 months and was eventually repaired at Palermo, returning to service in June 1945.

 If you can help us with any additional information on this vessel then please contact us.